dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

-So when we ask someone else to commit some sin, so that our own, known list of sins remains shorter, you'll find that people want you to keep information to yourself.
+So when we ask someone else to commit some sin, so that our own, known list of sins remains shorter, you'll find that people want you to keep that information to yourself.
 Asking someone to do this, in itself, usually implies that you think there is some higher purpose to your objectives, at best.
 Or it implies that you simply do not care that what you ask someone else to do is wrong.
 This complicates the web of karma and distorts how we all see other people's actions.
 It can lead